Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 ```

 > [!WARNING]
-While calling `view` or `pure` functions don’t require gas, they do require it when called by another function that modifies the state or storage through a transaction (e.g. calling `retrieve` inside `storage`).
+While calling `view` or `pure` functions doesn’t require gas, they do require it when called by another function that modifies the state or storage through a transaction (e.g. calling `retrieve` inside `storage`).
 This cost is called **execution cost** and it will add up to the transaction cost.

 ## Understanding the Scope of a Variable